Xanthium Fruit, Cāng Ěr Zi, 苍耳子 , Fructus Xanthumi Sibiricum

 Organs: Lung Temperature: Warm

-Taste: Pungent • Bitter • Toxic Toxicity: Toxic: overdose can lead to vomiting, diarrhea, constipation, nausea, stomach aches, jaundice, hypochondriac pain.
-Dry frying the seeds can reduce toxicity.
+Taste: Sweet • Bitter • Toxic Toxicity: Toxic: overdose can lead to vomiting, diarrhea, constipation, stomach aches, hypochondriac pain.
 Unprocessed herbs are rarely used because of its toxicity.

 Patterns: Wind cold • Bi Zheng